The second most commonly reported complaint within doctors’ offices is dizziness and loss of balance.

 Depending on the patient's unique needs, our physiotherapy team offers a custom-tailored approach to vestibular rehabilitation therapies which may include one or a combination of the following treatments: balance retraining therapy, gaze stability exercises, head exercises, dizziness treatment, vertigo treatment, post - concussion treatment and motion sickness treatment.

 We also perform some common maneuvers such as the epley maneuver, semont maneuver, canalith-repositioning maneuver, etc. Our team has extensive experience treating patients who suffer from these conditions.

 We also provide a variety of other physiotherapy treatments such as neck pain treatment, shoulder pain treatment, back pain treatment, knee pain treatment, foot pain treatment, and ankle pain treatment.

 Call us today to book an appointment!

 What Does Vestibular Therapy In Amped Physiotherapy Ottawa Mean?

-We can help you if you are struggling with steadying yourself while standing or walking.
+Amped Physiotherapy can help you if you're struggling with steadying yourself while standing or walking.
 Our specialized services not only deal with a broad range of vestibular issues and other common conditions affecting your balance, but we also provide you with the best possible exercise regime and follow-up treatment, so you can get back to enjoying your quality of life.